Guiding Responsible Purchasing with Integrity, Structure, and Service

 Avoid accepting gifts or inducements

-Region 4 ESC utilizes electronic systems to manage procurement and vendor participation.
+Region 4 ESC uses electronic systems to manage procurement and vendor participation.

 All purchases and contracts must comply with Board policies, administrative procedures, and all applicable laws.